Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 Real change.
 Real families.

 Jen changed my life.
 At 8 months old, my little guy would only sleep 45–60 minutes at a time.
-I was tired.
-Jen helped us come up with a plan, and her in-home support was exactly what we needed.
-The ongoing support afterward helped me stay confident.
-Now my guy is 1, sleeps through the night, and handles changes with ease — we did a trip with a 3-hour time change and he still slept all night.
+I was exhausted.
+Jen helped us build a plan, and her in-home support was exactly what we needed.
+The ongoing support afterward kept me confident.
+Now he's one, sleeps through the night, and handles change with ease — we did a trip with a 3-hour time change and he still slept all night.

 I reached out to Jen for my baby who would only sleep on me.
 She was warm, empathetic, and knowledgeable.
-She did two overnights and gently transitioned him into his crib.
-She offered meditation support and was incredibly responsive throughout.
+She did two overnights and gently transitioned him into his crib, offered meditation support, and was incredibly responsive throughout.
 My son has become an amazing sleeper.
-I was so relieved to not have to use harsh methods — and to have an expert in my corner.
+I was so relieved not to use harsh methods — and to have an expert in my corner.

 Jen transformed our sleep.
-Our son relied on nursing, rocking, stroller rides — anything to fall asleep — with many night wakings.
+Our son relied on nursing, rocking, stroller rides — anything to fall asleep — with constant night wakings.
 Our whole family was exhausted.
-Jen created a plan to meet his individual needs and stayed with us as we implemented it.
+Jen built a plan for his individual needs and stayed with us as we implemented it.
 Two nights in our home made the whole process stress-free.
-Our son embraced the new routine swiftly.
-I'm still shocked how much changed so quickly.
+He embraced the new routine so quickly.
+I'm still shocked how much changed.

 The containers